lidio601/Near-iOS-SDK/docs/handle-content.md

 [manager sendTrackingWithRecipeId:recipe.ID event:NITRecipeEngaged];
 ```

-## Recipe objects
+## Recipe and content objects

-When `eventWithContent` gets called you will obtain all the recipe info by the passed argument.
+When `eventWithContent` gets called you will obtain the recipe and the content by the passed arguments.
 This is how a recipe is composed:

 - `ID` returns the id of the recipe
 - `notificationTitle` returns the notification title if any